Set Goals with Students in the New Year

 Baseline Data

-If you are working on something less observable, start with some rating scales in combination with observations of behaviors you would expect to change.
 For example, teachers are reporting a student has low academic motivation in class.
-You may have the student, teachers, and parents complete the Student Motivation and Learning Strategies Inventory (warning, not cheap), and then pick observable behaviors/outcomes you would expect to change if you saw a change in the student's motivation.
-I might pick work completion and latency to begin assignments.
+You may have the student, teachers, and parents complete the Student Motivation and Learning Strategies Inventory (warning, not cheap) and then pick observable behaviors/outcomes you would expect to change if you saw a change in the student's motivation.

 Tracking Data

-For behaviors like latency to start a task, I ask teachers to track this.
+For behaviors like latency to start a task, ask teachers to track this.
 I know you think this is nuts, but I'll tell you how I have gotten them to do it.

 Increase the Goal

-Okay, so we set goals that are attainable and we track them.
-But in the long run, our goal is to get to 100%.
-So as students progress, we need to increase the threshold for success.
-This could mean completing more work or starting quicker or starting on time more often.
-It may be simple to slowly inch the goal up as you go, but I find it is helpful to break this into benchmarks from the beginning.
+This could mean completing more work, starting quicker, or starting on time more often.
+It may be simple to inch the goal up as you go slowly, but I find it helpful to break this into benchmarks from the beginning.

 Make it Visual